-Subject Code AAE3004 Subject Title Dynamical Systems and Control Credit Value 3 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AMA2111 Mathematics I or AMA2112 Mathematics II Objectives To introduce basic concepts and methods of feedback control and automatic control systems.
-To introduce the mathematical modeling of physical elements in dynamic systems.
-To provide with a basic understanding of behaviour of first- and second-order systems due to typical inputs, and concepts of time-domain specifications.
-To introduce the basic concepts of frequency response and frequency domain specifications.
-To introduce feedback control and its application to improve the overall system behaviour.
+Subject Code AAE3004 Subject Title Dynamical Systems and Control Credit Value 3 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AMA2111 Mathematics I OR AMA2112 Mathematics II Objectives To introduce basic concepts and methods of feedback control and automatic control systems; and 2.
+To introduce the mathematical modeling of physical elements in dynamic systems; and 3.
+To provide with a basic understanding of behaviour of first- and second-order systems due to typical inputs, and concepts of time-domain specifications; and 4.
+To introduce the basic concepts of frequency response and frequency domain specifications; and 5.
+To introduce feedback control and its application to improve the overall system behaviour; and 6.
 To present the basic concepts of proportional-and-integral-and-derivative control, and the setting of control parameters to meet the system goals.
-Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
-Find the transfer function for a system composed of mechanical and other physical components or given the block diagram of a system.
-Predict the output response of a first- or second-order system both in time and frequency domains subject to typical input signals. b.
-Understand how the system dynamic behaviour is related to system specifications and how it can be improved according to these specifications using some combination of parameter tuning and feedback control. c.
-Describe how changes in parameter values will affect the stability of a control system, and apply Routh-Hurwitz criterion to find the parameter range for stability. d.
-Understand basic applications of proportional, integral and derivative feedbacks in control systems to improve performance or stability.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a.
+Identify, formulate and solve problems in aviation engineering by applying knowledge of dynamical system and control (including transfer function and response of a first- or second-order system both in time and frequency domains); and b.
+Design and conduct experiments, as well as to analyze the system dynamic behavior is related to system specifications and its improvements according to the specifications (including Routh-Hurwitz stability criterion); and c.
+Have knowledge of contemporary issues of dynamical system and control (including applications of proportional, integral and derivative feedbacks in control systems) to understand the impact of engineering solutions in a global and societal context.
 Subject Synopsis/ Indicative Syllabus Dynamic Responses of First-Order and Second-Order Systems - Mathematical modeling of dynamic systems (elements or interconnection of elements) by differential equations, critical parameters of first-order and second-order systems, system response analysis due to step, ramp and impulse inputs using Laplace transform.
 Frequency Response of First-Order and Second-Order Systems - Harmonic response, Bode diagrams, frequency domain specifications, frequency response applications.
 Fundamental Methods of Feedback Control - Analysis of open-loop and closed-loop systems, transfer functions, block diagrams, time-domain specifications, time-domain analysis of control systems, system stability, Routh-Hurwitz stability criterion.